"PawPaw fruit is amazing. We purchased a gorgeous tree from HillbillyPawpaws.com"

 From the Breeding work of Jerry Lehman of Terra Haute Indiana, one of his newest creations.
 Very large fruit, self fertile, flesh, clear pulp, and made to be loved.
 While not a large tree it is a heavy producing tree.
 With very good flavour and smooth flesh, this medium size fruit is all about taste.
 It is an American Persimmon (Diospyros Virginiana).

 Considered one of the best tasting American Persimmons (Diospyros Virginiana) Bred by the late James Claypool.
 A deep orange coloured fruit, is a very upright grower.
 It is excellent for puddings and pies but best known for its aromatic aroma and true persimmon taste.
 Fruit is medium sized and is dark orange to red.

 A great American Persimmon Variety, Early Golden American Persimmon (Diospyros Virginiana) has 1-1/2″ diameter fruit that becomes very sweet and deep orange when ripe, with a delicious taste that can be similar to dates.

 Hillbilly Moonshine consists only of female flowers.
 Medium sized fruit up to 100g.
 Winter resistance: -27 ° (- 30 ° C).
-Fruits are much tastier than original Rossiyanka and also ripen earlier.
+Ripens earlier than Rosseyanka.
 Fruits left longer on the tree become completely black and the food of the gods becomes truly amazing to eat.

 Early and large fruited variety.
 The fruits are spherical, orange.
 Their weight reaches up to 90g.
 The taste is excellent and texture is superb.
 A good all around persimmon.
 Prok is an American Persimmon (Diospyros Virginiana).